jamielohoff/jamielohoff.github.io/_posts/2023-11-27-Geometric-View-On-Automatic-Differentiation.md

 Before we move on to doing the fun stuff we have to introduce one more concept: the tangent space.
 It is the generatlization of the tangent in single-variable calculus.
 We need it to define derivatives on manifolds.
 The construction of the tangent vector

-Often we are interested in changes induced by f.
+Often we are interested in changes induced by $f$.
 Think of a neural network which maps the parameter manifold to the loss landscape manifold.
-Then we are interested in the derivatives of f.
+Then we are interested in the derivatives of $f$.
 We can calculate these using charts because then we can simply apply multivariable calculus.
 $h_\theta(x) = \theta_0 x + \theta_1 x$

 ### Literature